Strange Days (film): Plot

 As 1999 nears its end, Los Angeles has become a dangerous war zone.
 A Chinese restaurant is robbed by a group of criminals, with one recording the event with a SQUID (Superconducting QUantum Interference Device), an illegal electronic device that records memories and physical sensations directly from the wearer's cerebral cortex onto a MiniDisc-like storage device.

 Lenny Nero, a former LAPD officer turned black marketeer of SQUID recordings, buys the robbery clip from his main supplier Tick.
 Elsewhere, Iris, a prostitute and former friend of Faith Justin (Lenny's ex-girlfriend), is chased by LAPD officers Burton Steckler and Dwayne Engelman.
 Iris escapes on a subway car, but Engelman pulls off her wig, revealing a SQUID recorder headset.

-Lenny pines for Faith and relies on emotional support from his two best friends - Max Peltier, a private investigator, and Lornette "Mace" Mason, a bodyguard and limousine driver.
+Lenny pines for Faith and relies on emotional support from his two best friends—Max Peltier, a private investigator, and Lornette "Mace" Mason, a bodyguard and limousine driver.
 Mace has unrequited feelings for Lenny from when he was still a cop and acted as a father figure for her son after her boyfriend was arrested on drug charges, but disapproves of his SQUID-dealing business.
 While Lenny and Max are drinking at a bar, Iris drops a SQUID disc through the sunroof of Lenny's car before it is towed away.
 Mace picks Lenny up and takes him to a nightclub where Faith is going to sing.
 There, Lenny receives a SQUID disc from an anonymous contact and unsuccessfully tries to get Faith away from her new boyfriend, Philo Gant.
-Gant is a music industry mogul who managed the recently murdered rapper Jeriko One.
+Philo is a music industry mogul who managed the recently murdered rapper Jeriko One.

 While in the car with Mace, Lenny plays the disc the contact gave him and watches as Iris is brutally raped and murdered by an attacker at the Sunset Regent hotel.
 As they approach the hotel, Iris's body is taken out on a stretcher.
 The next day, they take the disc to Tick, who cannot identify the source of the recording, but recalls that Iris was looking for Lenny.
 Deducing Iris may have left something in Lenny's car, Mace and Lenny go to the impound and find Iris's disc.
 Steckler and Engelman appear and demand the disc at gunpoint, but Lenny and Mace escape in her bullet-resistant car before being forced to stop at a dock.
 Steckler pours gasoline on the car and sets it on fire, but Mace drives it into the harbor, extinguishing the flames.
 When they reach the surface, the cops have left.